AvaProtocol/EigenLayer-AVS/docs/development.md

 # For generate abibinding
 go install github.com/ethereum/go-ethereum/cmd/abigen@latest

+npm install -g grpc-tools
 ```

 # Spin up local node

 For node that connect to Ava pre-deployed AVS contract on Holesky testnet, we need to create a `config/aggregator.yaml`.
 Ask a dev on how to construct this file.

-After havign the config file, we can run the aggregator:
+After having the config file, we can run the aggregator:

 ```
 make build-docker